 At our Aizu factory, integrated production embraces everything from molds to parts

 SIGMA’s ability to coordinate things smoothly on the spot is largely thanks to our unique, vertically integrated production system.
 Apart from a handful of processes, everything is done in house.
-This includes grinding lenses, molding plastic parts, painting, mounting substrates, assembly, manufacturing screws and other parts, and machining molds.
+This includes grinding lenses, moulding plastic parts, painting, mounting substrates, assembly, manufacturing screws and other parts, and machining moulds.
 All our interchangeable lenses, cameras and strobes are also produced at our Aizu factory with this integrated system.
 With production lines that can be ﬂexibly realigned according to a meticulous production plan and easily accommodate high-mix small-lot production, the manufacturing that takes place at Aizu is SIGMA’s greatest asset.

 The history of our Aizu factory, our sole production base, is also the history of SIGMA itself.
 From the moment we first conceived the idea of setting up a factory in Aizu, we have aimed to grow and develop as a member of the local community.
 We believe that when a company sets up a business base, it has an economic and cultural responsibility to the local community from that time onward.
 The global market may be the principal focus of our business, but our attention to responsibility begins at home.

 Sigma Imaging (UK) Ltd is a wholly owned subsidiary of the Sigma Corporation of Japan and is based in Welwyn Garden City where our sales, marketing and administration team is located alongside our warehouse and distribution operation.
 The same premises house our Service Department, manned by Sigma-trained technicians, which offers technical support and repair facilities to our customers.

 Sigma Imaging (UK) Limited is a company registered in England and with company no. 4114616.
 VAT No.765707108

 Telephone: 01707 329999

 VAT Number: 765707108